Skip to content

 .metrics(metric0, metric1, metric2);

-The first metric in the example above is the count metric which is returned by default when no field and function is specified.
+The first metric in the example above is the count metric that is returned when no field or operation is specified.
 The other metrics specify the measurement field and the aggregation function (operation) that the returned value represents.
-Example of aggregation functions are sum, avg, min, max, unique.
-You can see sample returned data here.

 By default the metric aggregation function is displayed along with the metric label in the chart axis, legend, and tooltips.
 To only render the metric label and hide the aggregation function we can use the hideFunction() method as shown below: